mitre/menelaus/README.rst

 ==========

 Menelaus implements algorithms for the purposes of drift detection.
 Drift detection is a branch of machine learning focused on the detection of unforeseen shifts in data.
 The relationships between variables in a dataset are rarely static and can be affected by changes in both internal and external factors, e.g. changes in data collection techniques, external protocols, and/or population demographics.

-When drift occurs, the data to which a model is applied can differ statistically from the data the model was trained on.
-This may lead to a decrease in the discrimination or calibration of a deployed model, or a decrease in the performance of even a simple rule-based system built for the original data.
-The goal of drift detection algorithms is to detect a change in either a model's error rate or in the distribution of features within a dataset.

 Both undetected changes in data and undetected model underperformance pose risks to the users thereof.
-The aim of this package is to enable monitoring of data and machine learning models.
+The aim of this package is to enable monitoring of data and machine learning model performance.

 The algorithms contained within this package were identified through a comprehensive literature survey.
 Menelaus' aim was to implement drift detection algorithms that cover a diverse range of statistical methodology.
-Of the algorithms identified, all are able to identify when drift is occurring; some can highlight suspicious regions of the dataspace in which drift is more significant; and others can also provide model retraining recommendations.
+Of the algorithms identified, all are able to identify when drift is occurring; some can highlight suspicious regions of the data in which drift is more significant;
+and others can also provide model retraining recommendations.

 Menelaus implements drift detectors for both streaming and batch data.
 In a streaming setting, data is arriving continuously and is processed one